 The vSphere Authentication Proxy service is available on each vCenter Server system.
 By default, the service is not running.
-If you want to use vSphere Authentication Proxy in your environment, you can start the service from the vSphere Web Client or from the command line.
+If you want to use vSphere Authentication Proxy in your environment, you can start the service from the vCenter Server Management Interface or from the command line.

 The vSphere Authentication Proxy service binds to an IPv4 address for communication with vCenter Server, and does not support IPv6.
 The vCenter Server instance can be on a host machine in an IPv4-only or IPv4/IPv6 mixed-mode network environment.
-However, when you specify the address of vSphere Authentication Proxy in the vSphere Web Client, you must specify an IPv4 address.
+However, when you specify the address of vSphere Authentication Proxy, you must specify an IPv4 address.

 Verify that you are using vCenter Server 6.5 or later.
 In earlier versions of vSphere, vSphere Authentication Proxy is installed separately.
 See the documentation for the earlier version of the product for instructions.